Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

-Shared security, sometimes referred in documentation as _pooled security_, is one of the unique value propositions for chains considering to become a [parachain](learn-parachains.md) and join the AXIASolar network.
-On a high level, shared security means that all parachains that are connected to the AXIASolar Relay Chain by leasing a parachain slot will benefit from the economic security provided by the Relay Chain [validators](learn-validator.md).
+Shared security, sometimes referred in documentation as _pooled security_, is one of the unique value propositions for chains considering to become a [parachain](learn-parachains.md) and join the AXIACoin network.
+On a high level, shared security means that all parachains that are connected to the AXIACoin Relay Chain by leasing a parachain slot will benefit from the economic security provided by the Relay Chain [validators](learn-validator.md).

 The notion of shared security is different from interchain protocols that build on an architecture